${\mathcal K}$-monotonicity and feedback synthesis for incrementally stable networks: Co-Design of Cone and Controller

 The dynamic output feedback controller above enforces $\cK$-monotonicity and exponential differential dissipativity of the closed-loop system.
 The initial and obtained cones are plotted in Fig.~\ref{fig:cone}.

 \begin{secrem} The cone derived by Algorithm~\ref{alg:EDD} depends on the initial cone, since Problem \ref{prob:EDD} has multiple solutions.
 We have tested our algorithm for different initial cones.
-Each time the algorithm converges to a suitable cone/controller pair.
+We have tested our algorithm from $p_\cK = 3$ by increasing the number of $p_\cK$.
+Until $p_\cK = 7$, we have not succeeded to obtained a solution.
+For $p_\cK = 7$, each time the algorithm converges to a suitable cone/controller pair.
 These tests have shown that the elements of $F$ could become large during the iteration, which causes overflow.
-This problem can be handled by enforcing lower and upper bounds on its each element (we have used $\pm 30$ bounds for the case above). \end{secrem}
+This problem can be handled by enforcing lower and upper bounds on its each element (we have used $\pm 30$ bounds for the case above). \red \end{secrem}